fairshift/node-rhizome/_ Bring it back/README.Questions.md

-/*

- # 	Question: Where to evaluate permissions?
+ # 	Where to evaluate permissions?

 [X]	outside of this package - in scope of application; ways of access are defined there
  - 	within this package: (!!! revise)

- # 	Question: Should each branch of a node have an entry of its own in its collection?
+ # 	Should each branch of a node have an entry of its own in its collection?

    	SQL: